DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 *Next, we'll explore the technologies of authentic community building...*

-## Chapter 6: Technology 2: Community Weaving - The Art of Authentic Connection
+## Chapter 6: Field Kit 2: Community Weaving - The Art of Authentic Connection

 The water discovery and the workshop clue revealed something profound: **authentic community isn't something that happens to you—it's something you actively create through specific technologies**.